fbielejec/fbielejec.github.io/_posts/2018-03-14-shadow-cljs-cider.md

 ## <a name="package.json">package.json

-Since in this project we will include packages from npm repository, those dependencies need to be in the package.json.
+Since in this project we will include packages from npm repository, those dependencies need to be in the `package.json` config file.
-You can run `yarn init` you will get an interactive prompt to help you specify the config.
+If you run `yarn init` you will get an interactive prompt to help you specify the config.

 ---
 **NOTE**